Allergists around the country are declaring this spring one of the worst for seasonal allergies. The Associated Press

 Here in North Carolina I am seeing signs of sniffling, sneezing, and the general malaise that comes with an overactive immune system.
 Over the counter or prescription medications can useful treating allergies in the short term, but they also have a number of undesirable side-effects.
 Check out the Mayo Clinic Site on allergies for more details.

-More and more people are looking for a more natural approach to reducing allergy symptoms, or preventing allergies from happening in the first place.
+More and more people are looking for a more natural allergy relief for symptoms, or preventing allergies from happening in the first place.
 Generally more successful with mild allergies, the following natural remedies can help reduce the severity of symptoms.
 Of course, you will want to discuss with your allergist or general practitioner before making any changes in your prescription regimen.

 1. Avoidance: one of the most commonly stated ways to reduce allergies is to reduce exposure.
 In fact, most allergy action plans promoting prevention include avoidance.
 Not always easy.
 Yes, if you are allergic to animal dander, you might succeed.
 But what if tree pollen is your trigger? or mold?
 How about grass?
 You can pay attention to pollen counts, close the windows, and use air filters, but sometime you do have to go outside.